Frequently Asked 501(c)(3) Questions

 * Provide Corporate Resolution for opening your bank accounts

 * Prepare responses to any IRS request for additional information or clarification of any aspect of your 501(c)(3) application.

 * We are not finished until you have your 501(c)(3) tax-exempt status approved by the IRS – period.

 Many States accept your IRS approval of tax-exempt status under 501(c)(3) as sufficient to provide exemption from State income taxes, if any.
 While a handful of states have a simple, one- or two-page form that must be prepared, California is the only state that requires a separate application process rivaling the one required by the IRS.
 In California, federal tax-exemption does not eliminate State income tax liability until approval is received from the California Franchise Tax Board.

 All 501(c)(3)4u 501(c)(3) formation clients located in California receive assistance with the Franchise Tax Board process along with their IRS Exemption Application, all for the same low, flat fee and guaranteed results.

 What are the IRS fees to file for 501(c)(3) status?

-The IRS has a two-tiered filing fee structure.
-Most organizations pay the standard $850 filing fee when sending their application to the IRS.
-However, a reduced filing fee is offered to new organizations that are projected to have no more than $10,000 in annual gross revenue for the coming 3 years (or existing organizations having less than $10,000 annual gross revenues for the preceding 2 years.)
-These organizations can pay a reduced filing fee of $400.
+The IRS has a two-tiered filing fee structure for 501(c)(3) applications.
+For those organizations that are projected to have no more than $50,000 in annual gross revenue for the coming 3 years (or existing organizations having less than $50,000 annual gross revenues for the preceding 2 years) the filing fee is $275.
 Most start-up nonprofits will fall into this category.